 The Net Promoter Score is a simple metric that is deeply concerned with one thing: gauging customer loyalty.
 It was introduced by Fred Reichland’s Harvard Business Review article “One Number you Need to Grow”.

-You have to launch a survey to get answers to a single question: ‘How likely is it that you recommend [the company/website] to a friend?’.
+In order to calculate NPS, you have to launch a survey to get answers to a single question: ‘How likely is it that you recommend [the company/website] to a friend?’.
 In addition, for a more detailed analysis, you can ask ‘How likely are you to buy again from [the company/website]?’.

 You can use Omniconvert to create your own NPS survey.
 With Omniconvert, you can design two types of surveys: pop-up surveys (you can customize the appearance, use multiple pop-up templates and collect leads) and widget surveys (it can be positioned either on the right side or on the left side of the screen).